OAButton/discussion/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist (For internal use)**

-- [ ] Take a breath.
+* Take a breath.
 Bugs are okay.
+* Stay clear of hangouts

 Process checklist:
-- [ ] Do we want a `fast` first, then a `good` fix?
+* Do we want a `fast` first, then a `good` fix?
 A `good` fix likely involves discussion, and may be slower.
 A fast fix means whoever is available fixes the problem as best they can immediately without too much consideration for the `good` fix.
 - [ ] Discussion of solution.
 Remember, our intuitive fixes may be different (e.g UI centric, backend centric)
-- [ ] Stay clear of hangouts

 Post-fix
 - [ ] How can we avoid bugs like this in future?